A Cheese Lover's Guide: French - Italian - Spanish Cheeses

 ToC

-One of the earliest recorded instances of cheese-making comes from ancient Sumerians in Mesopotamia (present-day Iraq) around 4,000 BCE.
-Cheese-making was also practiced in ancient Egypt, Greece, and Rome, with each civilization contributing to developing and refining cheese-making techniques.
+One of the earliest recorded instances of cheese-making dates back to the ancient Sumerians in Mesopotamia (present-day Iraq) around 4,000 BCE.
+Cheese-making was also practiced in ancient Egypt, Greece, and Rome, with each civilization contributing to developing and refining its techniques.

-Cheese-making has a long and rich history that spans thousands of years, and it is difficult to attribute its invention to a single culture or individual.
-It is a testament to human ingenuity and the exploration of different methods to preserve and transform milk into a versatile and delicious food product.
+Cheesemaking has a long and rich history that spans thousands of years, and it is difficult to attribute its invention to a single culture or individual.
+It is a testament to human ingenuity and the exploration of different methods for preserving and transforming milk into a versatile and delicious food product.

 History and Sources of French, Italian, and Spanish Cheeses: